Skip to content

 Router

 Tova includes a built-in client-side router that integrates with the reactive signal system.
-Route changes are reactive -- components that read the route signal automatically re-render when the URL changes.
+Route changes are reactive -- components that read route signals automatically re-render when the URL changes.
+The router supports dynamic parameters, nested layouts, lazy loading, navigation guards, scroll restoration, active link styling, and base path deployment -- everything you need for a production single-page application.

-Use defineRoutes to declare your application's routes.
-Pass an object mapping URL patterns to components:
+Use createRouter to set up your application's routing.
+Pass a configuration object with a routes map that maps URL patterns to components:

 tova